Newbury Street: Recent history

-Since the turn of the 21st Century, Newbury Street has maintained its transformative shopping experience alongside an evolving retail industry.
+Since the turn of the 21st century, Newbury Street has maintained its transformative shopping experience alongside an evolving retail industry.
 Made-to-measure suits, eco-friendly products, guide shops and concept stores are offerings now commonly found in the area.
 The street has retained both its sophisticated architectural style and its eclectic mix of retailers, from luxury brands and high-end boutiques to innovative up-and-coming companies, cafés and restaurants.
-Stores such as Tiffany & Co, Cartier, Valentino, rag & bone, Jack Wills, Steven Alan, Zara, Urban Outfitters, Lady M, Uniqlo and Muji comprise the diverse retail landscape.
+Stores such as Tiffany & Co, Cartier, Valentino, rag & bone, Jack Wills, Peserico, Zara, Urban Outfitters, Lady M, Uniqlo and Muji comprise the diverse retail landscape.

 More recently, the district has become a popular destination for highly produced pop up shops.
 Many e-commerce brands use temporary storefronts on Newbury Street to test the Boston market for expansion, often landing as permanent fixtures on the street.
 Local and national celebrities such as Julian Edelman, Kanye West, Martellus Bennett, and Gretta Monahan have also created or contributed to pop up activations on Newbury Street.